JohnLCaron/rlauxe/README.md

 This step depends whether you have Card Style Data (CSD, see MoreStyle, p.2), which tells us which ballots have which contests.

-For CLCA audits, the generated Cast Vote Record (CVR) comprises the CSD, as long as the CVR records when a contest recieves no votes.
+For CLCA audits, the generated Cast Vote Records (CVR) comprise the CSD, as long as the CVR records when a contest recieves no votes.
-For Polling audits, the BallotManifest may contain BallotStyles which comprise the CSD.
+For Polling audits, the BallotManifest (may) contain BallotStyles which comprise the CSD.

 If we have CSD, then Consistent Sampling is used to select the ballots to sample, otherwise Uniform Sampling is used.